shirishpatil85/aws-devops/lambda/README.md

 -----------------------------------------

 SAM is interface to build full fledge applications using lambda.
-Refer the readme file sam-cli-template folder for details.
+Refer the readme file in sam-cli-templates folder for details.